Create an organized office with the IKEA PAX system! Learn how to design and install IKEA’s PAX system to maximize your storage space!

-Because this post is already massively long, I’m going to do a separate post where I talk about the nitty gritty details of how I organized the interiors of the cabinets, but I did want to give a quick peek inside each one so you can see how they are laid out.
+Because this post is already massively long, I have a separate post where I talk about the nitty gritty details of how I organized the interiors of the cabinets, but I did want to give a quick peek inside each one so you can see how they are laid out.

 A few weeks ago I created a little wrapping station to get ready for Christmas, and all of those items were able to be relocated into the PAX unit– you can see the wrapping paper in the first cabinet.
 I also used the shelves to hold some of my decor items that aren’t currently in use in other spaces in our house.

 (One thing to note: Since the PAX system is a wardrobe system, the shelves are designed to hold clothes and other lightweight items and therefore have a capacity of 26 pounds.
 Even with my decor items, though, I was able to fit a good amount onto each shelf and stay far under the weight limit.)

 My Silhouette cutting machine and supplies fit neatly into the second cabinet, and I used the clothes rail in this cabinet to hang my wreaths and larger gift bags.

 There are four long drawers that are able to hold a ton– just what I needed!
 Because of the door hinges, the drawers can’t attach at the very bottom of the unit, so I was able to slide a few crates I already owned underneath the drawers for extra storage.